StoyPenny/activity-weather/README.md

 - **Smart Caching**: Location-specific caching that refreshes once per day at local midnight to reduce API calls and improve performance
 - **Geolocation Support**: Use browser's location API to automatically detect your position
 - **Geocoding Integration**: OpenStreetMap Nominatim API for converting addresses to coordinates
+- **Unit Conversion**: Toggle between Metric and Imperial units for all weather data
 - **Persistent Location**: Remembers your location preference in local storage
 - **Data Freshness**: Shows timestamp of last update with manual refresh option
 - **8 Activity Types**: Surfing, Fishing, Boating, Hiking, Camping, Beach Day, Kayaking, and Snorkeling